Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Background

 \subsection{Empirical Performance Measure}

 In this work, we take a \textit{fixed-target} perspective to assess the empirical performance, where we measure the number of function evaluations that are required to reach a certain target precision.
 The \textit{hitting time} $T(A,f,d,\phi)$ is defined by the number of function evaluations that are performed by algorithm $A$ to reach a target precision $\phi$, where $f$ denotes the objective function, and $d$ denotes the dimensionality of the problem domain.
 If the algorithm did not find the target within the allocated budget, the hitting time is set to $T(A,f,d,\phi) = \infty$.
-Note that, all algorithms considered in this study are stochastic, meaning the hitting time $T(A,f,d,\phi)$ is a random variable, for which some descriptive statistics are needed to quantify its performance (see below).
+Note that all algorithms considered in this study are stochastic so that the hitting time $T(A,f,d,\phi)$ is a random variable.

-Since the optimization algorithms may not always reach the defined target precision, previous work on continuous black-box optimization commonly refers to the \textit{Expected Running Time} (ERT).
-Assuming algorithm restarts for unsuccessful runs, the ERT estimates the expected hitting time of this restarting strategy by taking the ratio between the total the number of function evaluations taken in all runs and the number of successful runs:
+Since the optimization algorithms may not always reach the defined target precision, previous work on continuous black-box optimization commonly refers to the \textit{Expected Running Time} (ERT)~\cite{HansenABT22, Kerschke_2019}.
+Assuming the algorithm restarts for unsuccessful runs, the ERT estimates the expected hitting time of this restarting strategy by taking the ratio between the total number of function evaluations taken in all runs and the number of successful runs:

-where $i$ denotes the $i$-th run of the algorithm on the problem, $B$ denotes the maximal budget for function evaluations, and $\mathbbm{1}$ stands for the characteristic function.
-The ERT is a commonly applied metric when benchmarking continuous optimizers~\cite{DBLP:journals/oms/HansenARMTB21,comparing-31-algorithms-benchmark, Kerschke_2019}.
-However, it must be noted that it only captures one particular aspect of the algorithm performance.
-It has been criticized, among other things, for unrealistically relaxed budget allocations~\cite{inbook_experimentation_Beielstein}, using an absolute precision for varying objective function values \cite{Kerschke_2019}, and the lack of distinction between different problem instances \cite{Kerschke_2019}.
-Nonetheless, to ensure comparability with our previous work, this work will focus on ERT as the performance measure.
+where $i$ denotes the $i$-th run of the algorithm on the problem (across all instances), $B$ denotes the maximal budget for function evaluations, and $\mathbbm{1}$ stands for the characteristic function.